Solarkadakiadam/lighthouse-bot/README.md

 3. **View results:**

-- The results of each run are saved in results.json.
-- The average scores are saved in average.json.
+- The average scores are saved in lighthouse-averages.json